-Yes-As part of the effort to fully integrate the FOIA program into OGC and to improve the program's performance, OGC has converted the FOIA Program Manager position from a non-attorney to an attorney (and is currently hiring for that position).
-GSA is also adding contractor support to the FOIA program to fulfill both ongoing and surge capacity needs, as well as to increase the technical capacity of the program.
+Yes, as part of the effort to fully integrate the FOIA program into OGC and to improve the program's performance, OGC has converted the FOIA Program Manager position from a non-attorney to an attorney and filled that position.
+GSA also added contractor support to the FOIA program to fulfill both ongoing and surge capacity needs, as well as to increase the technical capacity of the program.
 This will help to ensure that GSA can continue to respond to current and anticipated FOIA demands.
+GSA is also in the process of evaluating allocation of personnel resources against the capabilities of FOIAXpress, as part of the agency's transition to that system.